wkgcass/vproxy/doc/command.md

 #### list/list-detail

 Get history total input bytes from a resource.
-Can be retrieved from `bind-server`, `connection`, `server`.
+Can be retrieved from `server-sock`, `connection`, `server`.

 ```
-list bytes-in in bind-server 127.0.0.1:6380 in tl lb0
+list bytes-in in server-sock 127.0.0.1:6380 in tl lb0
 (integer) 45

 list bytes-in in connection 127.0.0.1:63536/127.0.0.1:6380 in el el0 in elg elg0